frankdugan3/pyro/README.md

 ## Installation

-Installation is covered in the [Get Started](https://hexdocs.pm/pyro/get-started.html) guide of each library.
+To install `Pyro` and write your own components, follow the [Get Started](https://hexdocs.pm/pyro/get-started.html) guide.
+For the other features, please see the "Get Started" guide for the appropriate library instead.

 ## Development